hothinga532/hothinga-portfolio/README.md

 # Ho Thi Nga - Data Analysis Portfolio
 ## About
-My name is Ho Thi Nga.
-I graduated from HCMUT with a major in business administration, but I want to change my major to become a data analyst.
-Proficient in SQL, Python, and Excel, I excel at turning complex data into valuable insights.
-Skilled in data cleaning, statistical modeling, and data visualization, I have a passion for identifying trends and providing actionable recommendations.
-My goal is to leverage my expertise to contribute to data-driven decision-making and drive business growth.
+My name is Ho Thi Nga, I just graduated from HCMUT with a major in business administration.
+I have acquired skills in SQL, Python, and Excel, which allow me to work with data effectively.
+Eager to turn complex data into meaningful insights, I am trying to develop proficiency in data cleaning, statistical modeling, and data visualization.
+Find trends and patterns in the data and make possible recommendations based on my findings.

 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics topics